-Looking for new ways to increase traffic in your restaurant during a slow lunch?
-From specials and promotions to social media marketing, there are key areas you can focus on that can help, without breaking the bank.
-Read on for 7 ways to increase business at lunch.
+Looking for new ways to increase traffic to your restaurant during a slow lunch?
+From specials and promotions, to social media, there are a few budget friendly strategies that can help.

-The weekday daypart from 11 a.m. to 2 p.m. provides an opportunity to attract business lunches, workers on lunch break, and lunchtime catering business.
-If you aren’t doing anything to encourage this type of business, you’re missing out on a significant profit opportunity.
-Try implementing any or all of these tactics to draw business diners.
+Between 11am to 2pm, there’s a big opportunity to attract business lunches, workers on their lunch breaks, and lunchtime catering business.
+If you aren’t doing anything to encourage that, you’re missing out.
+Try implementing any—or all—of the tactics below to draw in business diners.

-Offer a power lunch special.
-The cost of eating out every day of the week can quickly add up.
-Help business guests look past a bag lunch by offering a lunch special or combo deal.
-A satisfying lunch at price they can afford will bring guests back on a regular basis.
+The cost of eating out everyday can quickly add up.
+Help local workers look past a bag lunch by offering a lunch special, or a combo deal.
+A good lunch—at a perceived reduced price—will bring customers back on a regular basis.

-Give Group discounts.
-It’s common for co-workers to grab a friend or two on their way out to lunch; I do it often!
-And it’s also typical for work meetings to take place off site over lunch to increase productivity in a busy work day.
+It’s pretty common for co-workers to go for lunch together, and it’s also typical for work meetings and discussions to take place off-site over lunch.
 Encourage larger parties by offering a special deal for groups of four or more.
-This type of incentive can lure groups of friends and associates looking for a meeting location.
+This type of incentive can lure-in groups of friends or associates looking for a meeting location.

-Tap into the business customer base in your area with service and menu specials that cater to what they need.
+Tap into the business customer base in your area with service and menu specials that cater to what they need during the workday.
 And watch your lunch sales and profits grow.